 - Tell them what it’s like for you to adjust to your lives becoming more intertwined than ever

-- Ask them open-ended questions about what the experience is like for them
+- Ask open-ended questions about your partner’s experience

-- Share in your love of your new baby
+- Bond over your shared love for your new baby

 - Remember to look into each other’s eyes as well as your baby’s or children’s!